themadan/amitness.github.io/content/articles/math-for-programmers.md

 <pre class="math">
-\prod_{i=0}^{N} x_i
+\prod_{i=1}^{N} x_i
 </pre>

 This symbol finds the product of all elements in a vector for a given range.
-In Python, it is equivalent to looping over a vector from index 0 to index n and multiplying them.
+In Python, it is equivalent to looping over a vector from index 0 to index N-1 and multiplying them.

 ```python
 x = [1, 2, 3, 4, 5]